Damola18/GEO-SEARCH/ReadMe.md

+## Geo Search
-## <p>Geo-Search is a tool that allows people to search for places and extract information such as timezone, map and local weather conditions like temperature, wind speed, humidity, and precipitation<p>
+<p>Geo-Search is a web application that allow users to search for places and extract information such as timezone, map and local weather conditions like temperature, wind speed, humidity, and precipitation<p>
 ## Dependencies
 * [Package Manager - npm] (https://npmjs.com/)
 * [Icons - Iconify] (https://code.iconify.design/1/1.0.7/iconify.min.js)